 - Place the trivet into the Instant Pot bowl, and add 1 cup of water [Note 1].

-- Place blueberries in a bowl with the sugar for the filling and set aside.
+- Place blueberries in a bowl with the lemon zest and the sugar for the filling and set aside.

 - Melt the butter [Note 2] and place in a 6 inch baking dish or pie dish [Note 3].